nileio/node-red-contrib-ccxt-v2/README.md

 - Dynamic flow input parameters.
 - Cool searable drop-down lists based on select2 for easily finding the exchange or required API.
 - much more to come ...

-# node-red-contrib-ccxt-v2

-A Node-RED node to communicate with various crypto exchanges using CCXT library.
-The node now supports all Unified and Exchange-specific APIs.

 ## Description